 Note that you can view the progress of the migration from the Data migration page.
 You can also view status reports for migrated mailboxes in the Exchange Admin Center.

 A Domain Name System (DNS) is required for an e-mail system to know where to deliver e-mails.
-Since the MX record was previously associated with your on-premises Exchange, you need to point your record to the Office 365 location.
+Since the MX record was previously associated with your on-premises Exchange, you need to point your record to the Microsoft 365 location.

 - Navigate to the Office 365 Admin Center.